VSCodium/vscodium/README.md

 > When we [Microsoft] build Visual Studio Code, we do exactly this.
 We clone the vscode repository, we lay down a customized product.json that has Microsoft specific functionality (telemetry, gallery, logo, etc.), and then produce a build that we release under our license.
 >
-> When you clone and build from the vscode repo, none of these endpoints are configured in the default product.json.
+> When you clone and build from the vscode repository, none of these endpoints are configured in the default product.json.
 Therefore, you generate a "clean" build, without the Microsoft customizations, which is by default licensed under the MIT license

-This repo exists so that you don't have to download+build from source.
-The build scripts in this repo clone Microsoft's vscode repo, run the build commands, and upload the resulting binaries to [GitHub releases](https://github.com/VSCodium/vscodium/releases). __These binaries are licensed under the MIT license.
+This repository exists so that you don't have to download+build from source.
+The build scripts in this repository clone Microsoft's vscode repository, run the build commands, and upload the resulting binaries to [GitHub releases](https://github.com/VSCodium/vscodium/releases). __These binaries are licensed under the MIT license.
 Telemetry is disabled.__

-If you want to build from source yourself, head over to [Microsoft's vscode repo](https://github.com/Microsoft/vscode) and follow their [instructions](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#build-and-run).
-This repo exists to make it easier to get the latest version of MIT-licensed VS Code.
+If you want to build from source yourself, head over to [Microsoft's vscode repository](https://github.com/Microsoft/vscode) and follow their [instructions](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#build-and-run).
+This repository exists to make it easier to get the latest version of MIT-licensed VS Code.

 Microsoft's build process (which we are running to build the binaries) does download additional files.
 This was brought up in [Microsoft/vscode#141340](https://github.com/Microsoft/vscode/issues/141340) and [Microsoft/vscode#45978](https://github.com/Microsoft/vscode/issues/45978).
 These are the packages downloaded during build: